 The case of Edsall v.
 Edsall, 240 S.W.2d 424, 428 (Tex.
 Civ.
-App.--Eastland 1951, no writ), involved an acquisition where part of the purchase price was paid in two installments, separated over time.
-One spouse claimed that separate property was used for both installments.
-The other spouse claimed that the second installment was a instance of community credit.
+App.--Eastland 1951, no writ), involved an acquisition where part of the purchase price was paid "down" and part was paid later.
+Husband claimed that his separate property was used for both payments.
+Wife claimed that the second installment constituted community credit.
 The appellate court said:

 It is to be noted that such 80 acre tract was acquired by appellee about one year after his marriage.
 It is undisputed that at the time it was acquired he delivered to his son the 11 head of cattle valued at \$660.00 and that these cows were his separate property.
 It is likewise undisputed that the 8 cows delivered two months after the date of the deed were also appellee's separate property.
 This constituted a total of \$1,100.00 of the consideration for such tract which came from appellee's separate estate.
 This evidence, in our opinion, raised a question of fact as to whether the parties intended at the time of the conveyance that such portion of the total consideration as was later satisfied by the 8 cows should be paid from appellee's separate estate.
 If such was the intention, the same proportion of the tract purchased thereby become separate property.
 It is undisputed that such portion was so paid from the separate estate.
 In our opinion the court was justified under these facts in holding that such 80 acre tract was 11/16ths appellee's separate property and 5/16ths community property.
+[Emphasis added.]